-Rhvac's calculations are performed per ACCA Manual J 8th Edition, Version 2, and ACCA Manual D. Rhvac is an ACCA approved Manual J and Manual D computer program.
+Rhvac's calculations are performed per ACCA Manual J 8th Edition, Version 2, ACCA Manual D, and ACCA Manual S. Rhvac is an ACCA approved Manual J, Manual D and Manual S computer program.
 Elite Software is a technical software partner with ACCA.

 Powered by ACCA Manual D (Ductwork Design)

 Rhvac can help you in several ways on sizing ductwork.
 For those who do not want to enter complete details about a duct system, Rhvac Desktop can still suggest the number of registers needed for each room, the runout duct size leading to each register, and the initial size of the main trunk duct.
 For example, if a family room is calculated to require 200 CFM, Rhvac will suggest two registers to deliver 100 CFM each.
 And if flex duct was specified, Rhvac will "spin the ductulator" for you and calculate using the equal friction method that each duct should be 6" in diameter.
 And if the project needed 1200 CFM total, Rhvac knows that the first part of the main trunk has to carry that much air and it will calculate the main trunk size.
 Automatically, for every project, Rhvac Desktop will tell you runout duct sizes and the initial main trunk size.
 All you have to do is say what materials (steel, ductboard, or flex duct) are being used for trunk and runout ducts.
 You get lots of duct info with minimal input required.

 If you want to do a complete Manual D duct system analysis and include every duct section and fitting in the project, both Rhvac Desktop and Rhvac Online include Tabular Manual D Ductsize.
 This is a tabular input procedure as shown here where you can either enter your entire duct system or individual ducts.
 This unique tool includes a powerful Fitting Selector that makes it easy to select from hundreds of fittings from ACCA's Manual D.